Scholarship and Funding Opportunities

 Students meeting the eligibility criteria will receive an Academic Excellence Award offer notification email from Financial Aid subject to funding availability.

 While the requirements of individual donor scholarships vary, most take factors such as academic level (undergraduate or graduate/doctoral), program of study, cumulative grade point average, and enrollment status (must be at least half-time enrollment) into consideration.
+Multiple scholarships require FAFSA completion.
 To receive the fullest consideration for all Walsh College scholarship opportunities, eligible students are strongly encouraged to complete the FAFSA each year.

 Applicants who submit a scholarship application prior to the applicable scholarship application deadline date below are given first consideration.
 Applications received after the priority date and no later than the first day of the semester, may be considered if funding remains available.